pianomanx/container/README.md

 And the best is

-# Fuck you SBOX stealing code to get your product up and running is a bitch move
+# Fuck XOXO SBOX stealing code to get your product up and running is a bitch move

 ---